 DCLIR is one of twelve Lifelong Learning programs in the state of Wisconsin.
 The Lifelong Learning programs throughout the country are established, planned, and maintained by volunteers.
 We choose topics of interest to our members and expect that the members assist in the planning and execution of the programs.
-There are four standing committees:, Curriculum, Finance, Newsletter and Social, which are overseen by the Board of Directors/Steering Committee.
+There are three standing committees:, Curriculum, Finance, and Social, which are overseen by the Board of Directors/Steering Committee.
 The Board of Directors is comprised of the elected president, vice-president, secretary, treasurer and three elected members at large.
-The Steering Committee consists of the chairs of the standing committees, the Volunteer Chair, the DCLIR administrative assistants and the campus manager of NWTC – Sturgeon Bay Campus, all of whom are members by virtue of their position.
+As a result of revised By Laws, the Steering Committee is now referred to as the Board of Directors,

 DCLIR offers a year of programming for the $50 annual membership fee.
 The year begins September 1 and ends August 31.
-This includes the Fall and Spring semesters of programming, as well as Summer Safari activities and other social functions planned throughout the year.
+This includes the Fall and Spring semesters of programming, and any Summer Safari activities as scheduled.
+If you join in January, the Spring semester membership fee is $35.
 There is no limit to the number of courses/activities in which you may participate.
-There is a second registration in January for the spring session.
-New members can join at that time for $35.

 DCLIR is dedicated to facilitating quality lifelong learning in an open, ongoing forum for older adults in Northeastern Wisconsin.
 The demographics of our geographical area indicate that we have a population that would value and support such a program.
 This seems to be the case, as we were newly established in 2005 and are proud to have 135 charter members.